Helium-Labs/Zorkin/README.md

     This function determines whether a transaction is approved based on the session state.
     """

+    # Case: Revocation of any active session to the base account
+    if ED25519_Verify(sig, Txn.transaction_id, CreatorAddr):
+        # Assert the creator is only attempting to revoke any active session
+        assert creatorIsOnlyRevokingActiveSession()

     # Case: Base state, representing first session creation
     if EpkTemplate == DefaultEphemeralKey:
         # Rekeying to authorize a new SessionAccount as the authorizing address has fees covered by an external FeeFunder account.